 Some characters smoke, drink alcohol, and do drugs.
 They talk about vaping and smoking joints.

 There is some sexual content where they talk about butt stuff, mention sex, and you see characters sleep together in the same bed.
 Another character mentions that redheads are a good shag while a friend replies, “I didn’t know your hand was a redhead.”

 In Season 2, two characters are making out and naked and other characters are in a 3-way relationship.

 There is some bullying, also heavy topics like adoption and learning to control anger and rage.

 Is Fate: The Winx Saga Appropriate for Kids Under 17?

 I would not recommend Fate: The Winx Saga for kids under 16 and mostly due to the dark elements in the show.
 While there is some inappropriate content for children, The Winx Saga may appeal to tweens and teens who like shows like Riverdale.
 It’s drama-filled teens, but who are also trying to learn more about themselves and their powers.

 Is The Winx Saga any good?
 If your kids like shows with pretty people and magic, then they’ll probably enjoy The Winx Saga.
 Some parts are YA cheesiness, but usually that’s what the younger crowd likes.
 The fairy storyline is interesting and a change from Wizards vs. Muggles.
 However, both try to keep their worlds from humans.

 You’ll have your jealous ex-girlfriend storyline, plus pretty new girl trying to figure out where she comes from storyline, but I’ve seen worse.
-You never know what you’ll get with a TV-MA rating for Netflix, but this seems to be on the lower end of the rating.
+You never know what you’ll get with a TV-MA rating for Netflix, but there is dark magic, sexual content, and a lot of language from a parents point of view.
 Fate: The Winx Saga is a compromise for those wanting more of an edge without going full on Tiny Pretty Things or Bridgerton.